wesleycamargo/azure-docs.pt-br/articles/application-gateway/application-gateway-create-gateway-cli.md

 <properties
-   pageTitle="Criar um gateway de aplicativo usando a CLI do Azure no Resource Manager | Microsoft Azure" description="Saiba como criar um Gateway de Aplicativo usando a CLI do Azure no Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create an application gateway using the Azure CLI in Resource Manager | Microsoft Azure" description="Learn how to create an Application Gateway by using the Azure CLI in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"